 I’m writing you today because I’ve fallen into financial hardship and am struggling to pay my debts back on time.

-I’m hoping we can work together to help come up with a restructure of payment, consolidation or reduce my monthly payments to avoid going into default.
+I’m hoping we can work together to help develop a restructure of payment and consolidation or reduce my monthly payments to avoid going into default.

-I am not trying to avoid my responsibility paying back my debt as I’m truly embarrassed by this situation but have no other choice but to seek financial relief.
+I am not trying to avoid my responsibility for paying back my debt, as I’m genuinely embarrassed by this situation but have no other choice but to seek financial relief.

-If I can offer a suggestion that might help me balance my budget perhaps (insert suggestion or money amount you can afford) until my situation changes.
+I can offer a suggestion that might help me balance my Budget (insert direction or money amount you can afford) until my situation changes.

-This amount would help me balance my monthly expenses and continue to pay back the money owed to you.
+This amount would help me balance my monthly expenses and pay back the money owed to you.

-I look forward to discussing my options with you so please contact me at your convenience.
+I look forward to discussing my options with you, so please get in touch with me at your convenience.